 - 1. Ensure that every IFSP includes documented steps toward transition. - 2.
 Ensure that initiation of transition activities, with parental consent, shall begin as early as 27 months (nine months before age three).
-It is strongly recommended that the transition plan and transition conference be completed by 30 months but no later than 90 days (three months before age 3) prior to the child's third birthday. - 3.
+It is strongly recommended that the transition plan and transition conference be completed by 30 months but no later than 90 days (three months before age 3) prior to the child's third birthday.
+In Georgia, the Transition Plan is completed at the Transition Conference. - 3.
 Ensure that any revisions to the transition plan are documented as part of the IFSP.
 Discussion at the transition conference may require changes to the transition plan. - 4.
-Ensure that the family has all needed information about potential service options in order to make an informed choice. - 5.
-Assist the family in understanding the differences between Part C and Part B eligibility criteria and programs as their child approaches age three. - 6.
+Ensure that the family has all needed information about potential service options in order to make an informed choice.

+- 5. Assist the family in understanding the differences between Part C and Part B eligibility criteria and programs as their child approaches age three. - 6.
 Ensure that the family understands all of their rights related to the transition process. - 7.
-Invite the Local Education Agency (LEA) to the transition conference for those families seeking Part B services.
-For children transitioning to non-Part B services, other community agencies should be invited to the transition conference as appropriate.

-- 8. Obtain by child's second birthday (unless late referral) parent signature on Notification to LEA form and signature on form if family opts out of notification. - 9.
-Provide family with Steps for Success booklet and tri-fold brochure.
+Invite the Local Education Agency (LEA) to the transition conference unless family declines. - For children transitioning to non-Part B services, other community agencies such as Head Start, should be invited to the transition conference as appropriate. - 8.
+Obtain by child's 27th month of age (unless late referral) parent signature on Notification to LEA form and signature on form if family opts out of notification. - 9.
+Provide family with Steps for Success Transition booklet and tri-fold brochure.